emca-it/Energy-Log-Server-7.x/04-User_Manual/04-User_Manual.md

 #### Crate your first automation

 ##### Automate Incident Reporting with Typeform
-Let’s create your first automation in Energy SOAR.
+Let’s create your first automation in Energy Logserver.
 The automation will create a new alert and promote it to a case whenever a user submits a high severity incident.

 **Prerequisites**